lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 In the next post, I'll be a crazy person and create a simple XML interface in Swift, and extract data out of it in an Imperative style.

-[^abstraction-swift-metal]: When performance becomes critical in certain sections, there's a Framework.
-Accelerate and Metal are both examples of this.
-I can't see C & C++ going away from iOS development in the next decade.
+[^abstraction-swift-metal]: The inevitable is happening in iOS Land; Higher Levels of Abstraction as device performance increases, Frameworks and specialized languages for performance critical code.
+On iOS this is the availability of Accelerate and Metal.
+The amount of C & C++ in iOS Development may diminish, but I don't see it going away within the next decade.

 [^header-generation]: This can be seen in any imported Frameworks, whether they are provided by the User, a 3rd Party, or Apple.
 Just CMD+Click on a third party Class in Xcode and it will take you to the Class or Method definition.